staeter/work-in-progress/dialogue.md

 ### 1. Respectful

-Divide an conquer is an infamous method of ruling and the individualism that is built in the heart of our society helps enormously with that task.
+Divide and conquer is an infamous method of ruling and the individualism that is built in the heart of our society helps enormously with that task.
 Its easy to make people fight one an other based on whichever difference exist between them.
 We want to build bridges and have spaces for people to dialogue with one an other.

 Being respectful means fostering an environment where people feel safe to express themselves and engage with others constructively.
 This goes beyond basic politeness - it requires actively designing systems that encourage empathy, understanding, and good faith communication.